 - (d) Street construction and design standards. - (1) Ownership.
 All streets shall be privately owned and maintained by the owner. - (2) Construction.
 All streets will be inspected by the County to insure adherence to these regulations and no permit will be issued until completion is certified by the County.
 The owner/developer will pay the standard inspection fee. - (3) Grades.
-Grades of all streets shall be sufficient to insure adequate surface drainage, but shall be not more than ten (10) percent. - (4) Curb and gutter.
+Grades of all streets shall be sufficient to insure adequate surface drainage, but shall not be more than ten (10) percent.

+- (4) Curb and gutter.
 All streets shall be provided with a concrete or asphalt curb and gutter. - (5) Intersections.
 Streets shall intersect at approximately right angles.
 A distance of at least one hundred (100) feet shall be maintained between center lines of offset intersecting streets.

-Intersections of more than two (2) streets at one point shall be avoided.

-- 6.6.7 Mobile Home Lots.
-The area of the mobile home lot shall be improved to provide adequate support for the placement and tie-down of the mobile home, thereby securing the super-structure against uplift, sliding, rotation, and overturning. - (a) The mobile home lot shall be constructed so as not to heave, shift, or settle unevenly under the weight of the mobile home due to frost action, inadequate drainage, vibration or other forces acting on the structure. - (b) The mobile home lot shall be provided with anchors and tie-downs, such as cast-in-place concrete "dead men", eyelets imbedded in concrete foundation or runways, screw augers, arrowhead anchors or other devices securing the stability of the mobile home to be installed within thirty (30) days after the installation of the unit. - (c) At least four (4) anchors and tie-downs shall be provided for each mobile home lot. - 6.6.8 An accessible, adequate, safe, potable, and central water supply shall be provided in each mobile home development. - 6.6.9 An adequate and safe sewerage system shall be provided in all mobile home developments for conveying and disposing of all sewage.
-Such system shall be designed, constructed, and maintained in accordance with State and County laws. - 6.6.10 All utilities, including, but not limited to, electric and telephone lines, shall be placed in accordance with rules and procedures established by the Maryland Public Service Commission.
+Intersections of more than two (2) streets at one point shall be avoided. - 6.6.8 Manufactured Home Sites.
+The area of the manufactured home site shall be improved to provide adequate support for the placement and tie-down of the manufactured home, thereby securing the super-structure against uplift, sliding, rotation, and overturning. - (a) The manufactured home site shall be constructed so as not to heave, shift, or settle unevenly under the weight of the mobile home due to frost action, inadequate drainage, vibration, or other forces acting on the structure. - (b) The manufactured home site shall be provided with anchors and tie-downs, such as cast-in-place concrete "dead men," eyelets imbedded in concrete foundation or runways, screw augers, arrowhead anchors, or other devices securing the stability of the manufactured home to be installed within thirty (30) days after the installation of the unit. - (c) At least four (4) anchors and tie-downs shall be provided for each manufactured home site. - 6.6.9 An accessible, adequate, safe, potable, and central water supply shall be provided in each Manufactured Home Park development. - 6.6.10 An adequate and safe sewerage system shall be provided in all Manufactured Home Park developments for conveying and disposing of all sewage.
+Such system shall be designed, constructed, and maintained in accordance with State and County laws. - 6.6.11 All utilities, including, but not limited to, electric and telephone lines, shall be placed in accordance with rules and procedures established by the Maryland Public Service Commission.